Taxman: Legacy

 In his book Psychedelia and Other Colours, Rob Chapman highlights "Taxman" as an example of the Beatles' widespread influence on rock music's developments during the 1960s.
 He says that Harrison's guitar riff "runs like an unbroken thread through the development of English psychedelia" and is also present "as a trace element in many a mod-pop mutation".
 Writing in Rolling Stones Harrison commemorative book, in January 2002, Mikal Gilmore recognised his incorporation of dissonance in the melody to "Taxman" and "I Want to Tell You" as having been "revolutionary in popular music" in 1966.
 Gilmore considered this quality to be "perhaps more originally creative" than the avant-garde styling that Lennon and McCartney took from Karlheinz Stockhausen, Luciano Berio, Edgar Varese and Igor Stravinsky and brought to the Beatles' work over the same period.
 Revolver has been recognised as having inspired new subgenres of music, anticipating punk rock in the case of "Taxman".
+It's Psychedelic Baby! magazine has referred to the single as freakbeat.

 ["Taxman" has] actually aged more gracefully over the years than many another "political" song from the sixties or any other period.
 Must be something about the perennial inevitability of the subject matter ...
 I heard it played over the P.A. system at the local post office one recent ides of April.
 Cheap joke, huh?